ROANOKE, VIRGINIA ISSUES MARKETING RFP

 The purpose of this Request for Proposal (RFP) is the procurement of a qualified Offeror to assist with development of a Clean Water Legacy strategy designed to engage citizens, change behavior, and result in implementation of private property stormwater best management practices toward the shared goal of “delisting” streams from the United States’ Environmental Protection’s (US EPA) 303(d) compilation of “impaired” waters.
 This strategy shall include development of a comprehensive, umbrella program including a brand hero and storyline in which the City’s Stormwater Utility partners with citizens to transform local waterways into community assets, focal points, and sources of pride for those that live, work and play in the Roanoke River Watershed.

-The Roanoke River and 11 of the 13 tributaries are currently
+The Roanoke River and 11 of the 13 tributaries are currently impaired.

 Scope of Work:

 The following are the services and/or items that the Successful Offeror shall be required to provide and such services are to be included in the proposals.

 The services, work, and/or items that the Contractor shall provide in a timely and proper manner in accordance with the Contract include, but are not necessarily limited to, the following:

 A. Using the Diffusion of Innovative Theory, the Successful Offeror shall develop multiple strategies to reach citizens beyond the Innovators and Early Adopters and a substantial portion of the Early Majority to achieve communitywide acceptance, commitment, and behavior change toward creating a Clean Water Legacy.

 1. The strategies shall be based substantially upon current social convention research and scientific data related to how various demographic groups feel, think, and interact with the environment.